There are four main reasons main reasons that fax is still used.

-Since a fax works over the phone line, there’s no need to worry about an image of a signature being left on a network.
+Since a fax works over the phone line, there’s no need to worry about an image of a signature stored on a network.

 4) Confirmation of document receipt and confirmation pages:

-This is the biggest (rarely talked about) reason faxing is still in use.
+This reason is the biggest (rarely talked about) reason faxing is still in use.

-When you send a fax you can chose to receive a “confirmation page”.
-This is a printout that the fax machine on the receiving end has said “message completely received”.
+When you send a fax, you can choose to receive a “confirmation page.”
+This is a printout that the fax machine on the receiving end has said: “message completely received.”

 This is kind the electronic equivalent of sending registered mail – there is a record of the message being received by someone.